harithaas-pieq/AttendanceSystem/README.md

 # OVERVIEW OF THE ATTENDANCE SYSTEM

+This Attendance System allows employees to check-in, check-out, and track working hours.
+The backend is built with Kotlin, Dropwizard, JDBI, and PostgreSQL, exposing REST APIs for client interaction.

-When client/user makes a request like get/post, this request comes to the Jetty HTTP server.
+When a client/user makes a request like GET/POST, this request comes to the Jetty HTTP server.
-Dropwizard uses Jetty, listens for the HTTP request on the port (e.g., localhost:6080), and handles connections, request/response.
+Dropwizard uses Jetty, listens for the HTTP request on the port (e.g., `localhost:6080`), and handles connections, request/response.
 This request is forwarded to Jersey.

-Dropwizard uses this Jersey on top of Jetty.
-The HTTP requests are made to come to the resource class, and it gets the correct method like get/post and parses the query.
+Dropwizard uses Jersey on top of Jetty.
+The HTTP requests are routed to the resource class, which selects the correct method (GET/POST) and parses the query.

 Dropwizard uses Jackson to deserialize/serialize the JSON objects to Kotlin objects (DTO) and vice versa.
 This is then passed to the service and then DAO.